 Travel Expense Deductions

 Employees and the self-employed can deduct travel expenses under certain conditions.
 Expenses such as lodging and meals are only deductible if the trip lasts longer than 1 day.
 However, only 50% of meals and entertainment expenses are deductible.
 If the business trip lasts less than 1 day, then only transportation costs can be deducted, not meals.
-The self-employed can deduct all qualified expenses, but the unreimbursed travel expenses of an employee are subject to a 2% adjusted gross income (AGI) floor, which can be avoided if the employer reimburses the employee for those expenses from an accountable plan.
-Employee expenses are deductible using Form 2106, Employee Business Expenses, or Form 2106-EZ, Unreimbursed Employee Business Expenses.
+The self-employed can deduct all qualified expenses, but the unreimbursed travel expenses of an employee are not deductible, but the employer may reimburse the employee for those expenses from an accountable plan, which will not be taxable to the employee.

 Commuting expenses to an outside office are not deductible.
 If a self-employed taxpayer has a home office as a principal place of business, then all business trips are deductible.
 Commuting expenses are deductible if the taxpayer is out of town on a business trip and must make trips to other areas in the locality.
 Additionally, a taxpayer that incurs costs to carry tools to work can deduct any additional costs required to transport the tools, such as using a trailer.
 Travel expenses for going from one job location to another, either for the same employer or for different employers, are deductible if the taxpayer goes from one business site directly to the other without first going home.